lukaiakobidze/SpendSmart-ASP.NET-8-MVC/README.md

 - **Edit & Delete Expenses**: Update or remove existing expense entries.
 - **View Expenses by Month**: Filter and view expenses based on selected months.
 - **View Expenses by Category**: Organize and analyze expenses based on different categories.
+- **Export Pdf Files**: Save a table of your expenses filtered by month or category, exporting a PDF file.

 ## Technologies Used